enku/gentoo-build-publisher/README.md

   into a tar archive
   (`build.tar.gz`).
 * Your job should have a post-build task that calls the Gentoo Build Publisher.
-  It will then pull the specified archive and publish it (e.g. rsync for repos, http for binpkgs.
+  It will then pull the specified archive.

+* Once a Jenkins job has been pulled by Gentoo Build Publisher it can be published so that actual machines can use it (e.g. rsync for repos, http for binpkgs).

-* If the job fails, it does not be published.
-Your last successful build stays current.
+* If the job fails, it will not be pulled.

 * Your real machine syncs from, e.g. rsync://gbp/repos/<machine>/ and pulls binary packages from https://gbp/binpkgs/<machine>/